← Back to trust

 10.2.
 Key findings

-Their reported findings include: very high validator stake-reward correlation (stake is strongly predictive of reward for validators); weak miner performance-reward correlation (the trust metric is weakly predictive of reward for miners); extreme concentration across stake, reward, and participation dimensions; and persistent concentration patterns across time.
+Their reported findings include: high validator stake-reward correlation (stake is strongly predictive of reward for validators); weak miner performance-reward correlation (the trust metric is weakly predictive of reward for miners); extreme concentration across stake, reward, and participation dimensions; and persistent concentration patterns across time.
+The concentration findings are carried here qualitatively, as Lui and Sun summarize them; the underlying coefficients belong to their paper, and the descriptive stake-distribution work Part 13 marks as this analysis’s next empirical step would put independent figures on the validator-side concentration directly.

 10.3.
 Analytical engagement

-The Lui-Sun results support specific claims within the internal-vocabulary scope.
-Validator stake-reward correlation is consistent with bootstrapping capture and consensus-conformity capture at the validator level.
+The Lui-Sun results support specific claims within the internal-vocabulary scope, subject to the entailment discipline stated in Section 8.4: validator stake-reward correlation is a consequence of the dividend specification and is set aside as non-discriminating.
 Weak miner performance-reward correlation within the internal trust metric suggests that the stake-weighted aggregation produces results that diverge from the internal performance signal, a finding consistent with weak-construct capture or with a residual divergence between validator-submitted scoring and stake-weighted aggregation.
 Extreme concentration is consistent with the Matthew-effect dynamics the capitalized-judgment architecture structurally supports (capital-based authority compounds across time).

 The Lui-Sun evidence supports weaker claims than external-benchmark evidence would support.
 Internal trust is constructed from the same stake-weighted consensus that determines reward; correlations between internal-trust and reward therefore cannot fully distinguish calibrated protocol behavior from protocol behavior that satisfies its own internal vocabulary without external calibration.
 Lui-Sun themselves note this limitation.
-The evidence establishes that Bittensor exhibits specific patterns within its own evaluative vocabulary and leaves external-benchmark calibration as an open empirical question.
+The evidence supports a narrower claim: Bittensor exhibits specific patterns within its own evaluative vocabulary and leaves external-benchmark calibration as an open empirical question.

-SN1 text-prompting supplies one usable subnet-level entry point for detailed packet-trace analysis.
+SN1 text-prompting supplies one usable subnet-level entry point for detailed packet reconstruction.
 The historical OpenValidators mirror preserves netuid = 1 run metadata and raw parquet rows with prompts, queried uids, completions, rewards, blocks, and run-local snapshots.
-The mirror enables reconstruction of a concrete validator workflow with event-level linkage.
+The mirror enables reconstruction of a concrete validator workflow with event-level linkage; three deterministic movement summaries (dense, prompt-family, and prompt-template fit-to-score movement) replay exactly from the preserved parquet.
+The reconstruction still does not supply external weak-calibration proof.
+It narrows where that trace must work.
+The numerically detailed claims require a formal reproduction package before publication: preservation identifiers, script hashes, row ranges, reconstruction checks, dependency lock, and an adjudication layer external to the subnet’s own reward machinery.

 11.2.
 Task-family divergence